A Primer for Making Sense of Your World, by Steve Stockdale (2009)

 - Thirteen pages of Notes and Sources; Index of 270 names.

-- Links to over 150 online video clips.
+- Links to over 150 online video clips. *Links in the PDF may or may not still work.

 - Appropriate for all learners and teachers, middle grades through university.